KazuoYanagimoto/Sublime-DiscoverPackage/README.md

 # Sublime-DiscoverPackage
-Sublime plugin for searching package in PackageControl.io
+Sublime plugin for searching packages in Package Control.io